 The Customer Service role is granted limited privileges in the orders tab and individual order details for minor editing.
 They cannot view sensitive pricing information on the main Dashboard page or edit the product catalog.
 They cannot grant (or remove) access to other participants, and they cannot use their credential information to access the Shipwire API (also used in some cart connections).
 Once they have been provided with a login and password by the Account Administrator, they will have limited access to the Shipwire user interface.

 - Access to Order Overview

 - No access to get a shipping quote

 - Access to Cancel an Order

 - No access to Start Fulfillment

 Shipwire access for API roles are restricted to API-only communications.
-This type of access is useful for certain cart connections, and for custom integrations.
-Someone who is granted API access will not be able to login to the Shipwire interface.
+This type of access is useful for certain cart connections and for custom integrations.
+API users will not be able to log into the Shipwire interface.

 We recommend that you create a separate API user for each cart connection and custom integration that you use.

 Note: If you are looking to move current API access from your Administrator role over to a new API role, please read this help article to ensure a smooth transition.

 Adding a new user (or API) role